DataDog/datadog-agent/docs/dev/atomics.md

 ## Use uber-go/atomic

 OK, so you've decided to use atomics.
-Use `github.com/uber-go/atomic`, rather than the built-in `sync/atomic` package.
+Use `go.uber.org/atomic`, rather than the built-in `sync/atomic` package.

 ### How

 Always declare atomic types using a pointer.
-The ensures proper alignment.
+This ensures proper alignment.

 ```golang
 //  global variable